Lomkit/laravel-rest-api/README.md

 PHP 8.1+ and Laravel 8.0+

-# BETA
-Please note that this package is under beta and is not recommended to use for production environment for now.
-End of beta should be by October 2023.

 ## Documentation, Installation, and Usage Instructions

 See the [documentation](https://laravel-rest-api.lomkit.com) for detailed installation and usage instructions.